Alex Gilliead

-Alex Nicholas Gilliead (born 11 February 1996) is an English professional footballer who plays as a midfielder or winger for National League club Carlisle United on loan from club Shrewsbury Town.
+Alex Nicholas Gilliead (born 11 February 1996) is an English professional footballer who plays as a midfielder or winger most recently for Shrewsbury Town.
 He has represented England at under-16, under-17, under-18, and under-20 levels.

 Club career

 Newcastle United

 Born in Shotley Bridge, County Durham, Gilliead was offered a trial by Newcastle United in 2011, after he was first noticed playing for Swalwell Juniors.
 He signed scholarship terms in the summer of 2012, before signing a three-year professional contract with the club on 4 July 2013.
 Gilliead signed a new two-and-a-half-year contract on 28 January 2016 to keep him at the club until 30 June 2018, with the option of a further year.

 Loan to Carlisle United

 On 14 September 2015, Gilliead joined League Two club Carlisle United on a one-month youth loan.
 He made his professional debut five days later in a 2–2 draw with York City, assisting both of Carlisle's goals.
 Gilliead's loan was extended until the end of 2015–16, having made five appearances during his initial loan spell.
 He followed up his loan extension by scoring his first professional goal two days later in a 1–0 win at home to Exeter City.
 Gilliead completed the loan spell with 41 appearances and five goals.